 The Kate soundtrack includes music by Band-Maid, Aural Vampire and Reol.
-This info article contains spoilers for Cedric Nicolas-Troyan’s 2021 movie.
+This info article contains spoilers and song details for Cedric Nicolas-Troyan’s 2021 movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Kate stars Mary Elizabeth Winstead in the title role as an elite assassin.
 Woody Harrelson co-stars as the protagonist’s loyal handler, while teenager actress Miku Martineau delivers a breakthrough performance as a youth with familial connections to Tokyo’s criminal underworld.
 Supervised by Liza Richardson (Lovecraft Country), the Kate soundtrack includes music that’s specific to the various Japanese settings.

-Read More at VV — Soundtracks of Cinema: ‘Senior Year’
+Read More at VV — Soundtracks of Cinema: ‘Falling for Christmas’

 Kate Soundtrack: Every Song in the 2021 Netflix Movie